PempheroKamundi/pempherokamundi/README.md

 > In case you're wondering why my contributions on this account only date back to 2022 — my original GitHub account was compromised for a while.
 Although I eventually recovered it, I had already created this new account for work purposes and decided to stick with it.
 You can view [a snapshot of my previous profile here](https://1drv.ms/i/c/c79cff9e1cc5d2f4/EZmwXXtIUg5Jgsy7Fg6s0aYBPo51vKNBydSPPJ0uWcgBRg?e=rQh1rb) for reference.
 My coding Journey started in 2015.

 ## About Me
 I'm a **Senior Full-Stack Software Engineer** with 6+ years of experience in software development and system design.
-Currently, My passion lies in using technology to solve real-world challenges, like improving education outcomes for underserved communities.
+My passion lies in using technology to solve real-world challenges, like improving education outcomes for underserved communities.

 - Previously led development at **IBL AI** ([ibl.ai](https://ibl.ai/)), building AI-driven skills platforms used by **ACI Learning, Nvidia, Evermode, and Legatum**.